Greatness7/MMM-2022/Dialogue.md

         At Firemoth, under 50% HP:
             "How many are there?
 This is insane, I shouldn't have signed up for this!"
         At Firemoth, under 25% HP:
             "We should take a rest.
-The fort won't disappear over night."
+The fort won't disappear overnight."

 Hyrondir: